Opinion: My heart bleeds for Prince Harry at the coronation – doesn’t yours?

 It must be a painful wrench indeed for Harry to be without Meghan today.

-It is perhaps no surprise that he’s cutting his time in London short – Harry is rumoured to be returning to the US almost immediately after the coronation, after arriving early Friday morning.
+It is perhaps no surprise that he’s cutting his time in London short – Harry is rumoured to be returning to the US almost immediately after the coronation, after arriving early on Friday morning.
+He wasn’t even there with the rest of the royal family on the balcony.

 If you’ve ever experienced a family breakdown or estrangement, or even just a savage argument at the dinner table, then you know how much it takes to walk back into the room (yes, even if you’re the one who stormed out of it in the first place).
 It takes bravery, humility and a good deal of self-awareness to face the music after you’ve caused a right royal fuss.
 For that, Harry deserves to be commended.